 ‘The Christian story’ has at its heart the twin stories of death and resurrection.
 We seek to give expression to this in our life together and apart, living compassionately with the reality of death, and being part of the means where we can by which God’s Spirit brings resurrection.

-In the Central Hobart churches, we are interested in the Christian practices like prayer, worship, hospitality, service, justice-making, and generosity (among others) which enable us to do this.
+We are interested in the Christian practices like prayer, worship, hospitality, service, justice-making, and generosity (among others) which enable us to do this.
 We are keen to grow as missional communities, responsive to the needs and opportunities in the wider community in the name of Christ.
 In worship, we practise the ‘open table’ of Holy Communion, where all people are welcome to receive the bread and wine.
 In daily life, our people are involved in a wide variety of ministries and activities which enable them to use their particular gifts and passions for life and service.

 Perhaps the best summary of all of this might be the opening verse of a favourite worship song for many of our people, Richard Gillard’s The Servant Song, which opens with these great words: